GB Election Results 2020: Party position in Gilgit Baltistan Assembly

 |4

-PTI was followed by PPP, which was in the lead in five constituencies.
-This included a victory by candidate Muhammad Ismail in the GBA-24, Ghanche-III constituency with 6,204 votes.
+After PTI, independents were ahead with a lead in seven constituencies, which also included wins in three.

-Independent candidates were leading in 4 constituencies.
-Independent candidate Javed Ali Manwa won with 2,443 votes in the GBA-5, Nagar-II constituency and independent candidate Mushtaq Hussain won with 6,051 votes in the GBA-22, Ghanche-I constituency.
+According to unofficial results, independent candidate Javed Ali Manwa won with 2,443 votes in the GBA-5, Nagar-II constituency, independent candidate Mushtaq Hussain won with 6,051 votes in the GBA-22, Ghanche-I constituency and Nawaz Khan Naji won with in the GBA-19, Ghizer-I constituency with 6,208 votes.

+The independents were followed by PPP, which was in the lead in four constituencies.
+This included — as per unofficial results — victories by Muhammad Ismail in the GBA-24, Ghanche-III constituency with 6,204 votes, and Amjad Hussain in the GBA-4, Nagar-I constituency with 6,104 votes.

+Unofficial results also showed Majlis Wahdat-e-Muslimeen candidate having won the GBA-8, Skardu-II constituency with 7.534 votes.

-The PML-N, Islami Tehreek Pakistan, Majlis Wahdat-e-Muslimeen and the JUI-F had the upper hand in one constituency each.
+The PML-N, Islami Tehreek Pakistan, and the JUI-F had the upper hand in one constituency each.

 Each win in a constituency represents a seat won in the assembly.